 - Pockets are in easy to access areas you don’t break your stride.

-Problems When Not Using Running Pack
+Problems When Not Using Running Vests

 - Uncomfortable to run-in and very distracting.
 Impractical for more extended running.